cappuccino/cappuccino.org/source/blog/2014-10-29-multi-nib-applications-with-interface-builder.html.markdown

     :::objj
     @import "ExternalWindowController.j"

 Now we need to add the corresponding object in Interface Builder.
-Open up your MainMenu.xib file.
+Open up your `MainMenu.xib` file.
 Find the "NSObject" component in the component library and drag it to your project.
 Select the new object, then choose the "Identity Inspector" in the right-hand column.
-If everything is wired up OK, you should simply start typing "External" into the "Custom Class" box, and it will auto-complete it for you.
+If everything is wired up OK, you should be able to simply start typing "External" into the "Custom Class" box and it will auto-complete it for you.
 (If it doesn't autocomplete, it's a good indicator that something's gone wrong.
 Check to make sure XcodeCapp is still running, that you've imported your class into your AppController, and that there are no syntax errors in your custom class.)

 [![](/img/cpo-uploads/2014/10/multinib-figure4.png)](/img/cpo-uploads/2014/10/multinib-figure4.png)

 Now the crucial step.
-Choose your "ExternalNib.xib" file in your project.
-Select the "File's Owner" object, and do the same thing: Change the "Custom Class" property to "ExternalWindowController".
+Choose your `ExternalNib.xib` file in your project.
+Select the "File's Owner" object, and do the same thing: Change the "Custom Class" property to `ExternalWindowController`.

 Doing this changes the "Connections" options for our "File's Owner" object.
 With the "File's Owner" object still selected, choose the "Connections" inspector pane and drag a connection line from the `window` item to the `Window` object.

 [![](/img/cpo-uploads/2014/10/multinib-figure5.png)](/img/cpo-uploads/2014/10/multinib-figure5.png)

 So, let's take a step back and look at what's happened.
 We created an `ExternalWindowController` object that extends `CPWindowController`.
-One of the properties of a CPWindowController is, unsurprisingly, a reference to the window that it will be controlling.
+One of the properties of a `CPWindowController` is, unsurprisingly, a reference to the window that it will be controlling.
 We've just set that property using Interface Builder.

 ## Cross-NIB Communication